cisagov/prescup-challenges/skilling-continuation-labs/xz-utils-a-case-study-of-supply-chain-trust/README.md

 </summary>
 <p>

-For this phase of the lab you will be generating and reviewing a few sample SBOMs, including one taken from the vulnerable systems.
+For this phase of the lab you will be generating and reviewing a few sample SBOMs, including one taken from the vulnerable system.

 | &#128270; Software Bill of Materials (SBOM) |
 |---|